Basis-Theory/basistheory-integration-guides/collections/guides/migrating_off_basis_theory/index.md

 ### 1. Proxy

 Using our Proxy is the simplest path to migrating your data to another API-based service provider.
-Proxy enables you to forward your new tokens to a new provider without the plaintext touching your systems.
+Proxy enables you to forward your tokens to a new provider without the plaintext data touching your systems.

 The following example provides a pattern for proxying your plaintext data to a new provider and storing your new provider's identifiers in your database. _The array of tokens is an example of data you’ve stored in your database - replace this by querying your database._